redux-saga/redux-saga/docs/advanced/ForkModel.md

 So the whole task will block until a delay of 1000 millisecond passed *and* both `task1` and `task2` finished their business.

-Say for example, the delay of 1000 milliseconds elapsed and the 2 tasks hasn't yet finished, then `fetchAll` will still wait for all forked task to finish before terminating the whole task.
+Say for example, the delay of 1000 milliseconds elapsed and the 2 tasks hasn't yet finished, then `fetchAll` will still wait for all forked tasks to finish before terminating the whole task.

 The attentive reader might have noticed the `fetchAll` saga could be rewritten using the parallel Effect